samuelduchesne/archetypal/docs/install.rst

 .. warning::

-    Prior to installing this package, you must have EnergyPlus version 9.2.0 (download_ here at the bottom of the page).
+    Archetypal is most compatible with energyplus v9.2.0 (download_ here at the bottom of the page). although it will parse, convert and simulate other versions (older or newer).

 `EnergyPlus`_ should be installed in it's default location.
 On Windows that would be in `C:\\EnergyPlusV9-2-0` and on MacOS that would be in `/Applications/EnergyPlus-9-2-0`.
+For custom install locations, see :ref:`Creating an Umi template`

 It is also recommended that the older transition programs be installed as well.
-These programs allow older IDF files (versions 7.2 and below) to be upgraded to version 9-2-0.
+These programs allow older IDF files (versions 7.2 and below) to be upgraded to version 9-2-0 (and above).
 Since these, don't come by default with EnergyPlus, they need to be installed by hand.
 A script has been created for windows (see `Installation from scratch`_).
 For macOS, refer to the `supplementary conversion programs`_.

 Installation from scratch
 -------------------------